King-s-Knowledge-Graph-Lab/knowledge-engineering-hackathon.github.io/_pages/attending.md

 ---
 layout: page
 permalink: /attending/
-title: attending
+title: Attending
 description:
 nav: true
 nav_order: 2
 ---

-## Main Venue
+### Main Venue

-The address of the hackathon will be:
+The address of the hackathon will be hosted at King's College London in [Bush House (SE) 1.02](https://internal.kcl.ac.uk/timetabling/room-info/bush-house/BHSEW1.02).

-## Participant Accommondation
+### Participant Accommondation

-Participants who are not based in London will be provided with accommondations:
+Participants who are not based in London will be provided with accommondations in [Stamford Street Apartment](https://www.kcl.ac.uk/accommodation/residences/stamford-street-apartments).

-## Social Event
+### Social Event

-We will organize social events for all participants and supervisors:
+Social events will be organized for all participants and supervisors.
+Information will be released soon.